thomassuedbroecker/galaxium-travels-mcp-compose-watsonx-orchestrate/4-1-connect-to-the-mcp-server.md

-# 4. Connect to the MCP Server (wxo 1.x versions)
+# 4.1 Connect to the MCP Server (wxo 2.0 and 2.1 versions)

->For watsonx Orchestrate ADK 2.0 - 2.1 versions please visit this [documentation](/4-1-connect-to-the-mcp-server.md).
+>For watsonx Orchestrate ADK 1.x versions please visit this [documentation](/4-connect-to-the-mcp-server.md).

 ### Step 1: Activate the local environment